What is a CBAM certificate and how do you get one?

 What happens if I don’t surrender enough certificates?

 If you fail to surrender enough CBAM certificates, you will receive a request from your competent authority to surrender the additional certificates within one month (see Article 19).
+Failure to report accurately and on time can lead to fines of €100 per excess tonne.
+Only authorized declarants can import.
+Unregistered companies may face stricter penalties or import restrictions.

 Who is liable for emissions data accuracy?